 This section describes a mechanism in STUN that allows a server to redirect a client to another server.
 This extension is optional, and a usage must define if and when this extension is used.
+The ALTERNATE-SERVER attribute carries an IP address.

 A server using this extension redirects a client to another server by replying to a request message with an error response message with an error code of 300 (Try Alternate).
-The server MUST include an ALTERNATE-SERVER attribute in the error response.
-The error response message MAY be authenticated; however, there are uses cases for ALTERNATE-SERVER where authentication of the response is not possible or practical.
-If the transaction uses TLS or DTLS and if the transaction is authenticated by a MESSAGE-INTEGRITY-SHA256 attribute and if the server wants to redirect to a server that uses a different certificate, then it MUST include an ALTERNATE-DOMAIN attribute containing the subjectAltName of that certificate.
+The server MUST include at least one ALTERNATE-SERVER attribute in the error response, which MUST contain an IP address of the same family as the source IP address of the request message.
+The server SHOULD include an additional ALTERNATE-SERVER attribute, after the mandatory one, that contains an IP address of the other family than the source IP address of the request message.
+The error response message MAY be authenticated; however, there are use cases for ALTERNATE-SERVER where authentication of the response is not possible or practical.
+If the transaction uses TLS or DTLS and if the transaction is authenticated by a MESSAGE-INTEGRITY-SHA256 attribute and if the server wants to redirect to a server that uses a different certificate, then it MUST include an ALTERNATE-DOMAIN attribute containing the name inside the subjectAltName of that certificate.
+This series of conditions on the MESSAGE-INTEGRITY-SHA256 attribute indicates that the transaction is authenticated and that the client implements this specification and therefore can process the ALTERNATE-DOMAIN attribute.

 A client using this extension handles a 300 (Try Alternate) error code as follows.
 The client looks for an ALTERNATE-SERVER attribute in the error response.
 If one is found, then the client considers the current transaction as failed, and reattempts the request with the server specified in the attribute, using the same transport protocol used for the previous request.
 That request, if authenticated, MUST utilize the same credentials that the client would have used in the request to the server that performed the redirection.
 If the transport protocol uses TLS or DTLS, then the client looks for an ALTERNATE-DOMAIN attribute.
 If the attribute is found, the domain MUST be used to validate the certificate using the recommendations in [RFC6125].
+The certificate MUST contain an identifier of type DNS-ID or CN-ID, eventually with wildcards, but not of type SRV-ID or URI-ID.
 If the attribute is not found, the same domain that was used for the original request MUST be used to validate the certificate.
-If the client has been redirected to a server on which it has already tried this request within the last five minutes, it MUST ignore the redirection and consider the transaction to have failed.
+If the client has been redirected to a server to which it has already sent this request within the last five minutes, it MUST ignore the redirection and consider the transaction to have failed.
 This prevents infinite ping-ponging between servers in case of redirection loops.